MicrosoftEdge/MSEdgeExplainers/TitleBarCustomization/explainer.md

 Whenever the overlay is resized, a `resize` event will be fired on the `window` object to notify the client that it should recalculate the layout based on the new bounding rect of the overlay.

 ### Defining Draggable Regions in Web Content
 Web developers will need a standards-based way of defining which areas of their content within the general area of the title bar should be treated as draggable.

-#### Possible Solutions: Standardizing CSS app-region
+The proposed solution is to standardize the existing CSS property: `-webkit-app-region`.

 Chromium based browsers have a prefixed, non-standard CSS property `-webkit-app-region: drag` and `-webkit-app-region: no-drag` that allows developers to markup rectangular regions of their content as draggable.
 This property is used for full customization of the title bar for Electron based applications [referenced here](https://electronjs.org/docs/api/frameless-window#draggable-region).

 Per the Electron documentation, text selection can accidentally occur within draggable regions, so it's recommended to also use the CSS property `user-select: none` on the element to avoid accidental text selection.

 Both of these webkit prefixed properties have been shipping in Chromium for some years and could be leveraged by the UA to provide a solution to this problem.
 This would require standardizing the app-region property through the CSS working group.

-#### Possible Solutions: Declare a CSS Selector for draggable regions
-Within the app manifest file, the developer could declare two selectors that the UA could then use to identify areas that should be treated as a drag and no-drag regions - `DragSelector: dragMe` and `NoDragSelector: dontDragMe`.

-Classes with the `dragMe` selector would then be treated as draggable and have pointer events handled by the host operating environment as drag events on the window itself.
-Classes with `dontDragMe` will not be draggable, even if they're nested inside of an element with the `dragMe` class.

 ### Resulting Changes in Browser